77 red light runners nabbed in 6 hours at Henderson intersection

 Other citations written included 12 for speeding, seven for drivers license infractions, two for failure to yield, two for no insurance and 16 other violations.

-Clark County Sheriff Kevin McMahill last month called for Nevada law to be changed to allow for traffic enforcement or red light cameras while also saying he has directed police resources to focus on traffic violations that lead to crashes, rather than equipment violations.
+Last month, Clark County Sheriff Kevin McMahill called for Nevada law to be changed to allow for traffic enforcement or red light cameras.
+He also said he has directed police resources to focus on traffic violations that lead to crashes, rather than equipment violations.

-“We’re just frankly really tired of scraping people up off the streets here in Las Vegas,” he said.
+“We’re just frankly really tired of scraping people up off the streets here in Las Vegas,” the sheriff said.

 As of Friday morning, there have been 51 deaths in Metro’s jurisdiction in the 110 days of 2024.
 Last year there were 158 fatal traffic deaths.